JonathanPort/genuine-email-validator/README.md

 $service = new GenuineEmailValidator($key = 'YOUR_KEY_HERE');
 ```

-To use the service, create a new instance of the service or pass the service a controller method parameter via dependency injection.
+To use the service, create a new instance of the service or pass the service as a controller method parameter via dependency injection.

 The service contains two public methods:

 ```php